Ed Orgeron

-Edward James Orgeron Jr. (/ˈoʊʒərɒn/; born July 27, 1961), nicknamed "Coach O", is an American former college football coach.
-He was most recently the head football coach at Louisiana State University (LSU), a position he held from midway through the 2016 season until the 2021 season.
-Orgeron previously served as the head football coach at the University of Mississippi (Ole Miss) from 2005 to 2007 and was the interim head coach at the University of Southern California (USC) in 2013.
-He led the 2019 LSU Tigers football team to a national championship, beating the defending champions Clemson in the 2020 College Football Playoff National Championship.
+Edward James Orgeron Jr. (/ˈoʊʒərɒn/; born July 27, 1961), nicknamed "Coach O", is an American college football coach who is currently the special assistant to recruiting and defense at Louisiana State University (LSU).
+He was the head football coach at LSU from midway through the 2016 season until the 2021 season.
+Orgeron’s 2019 Tigers team, which went 15–0 en route to a victory over defending champions Clemson in the 2020 College Football Playoff National Championship, is considered by many to be the greatest college football team of the modern era.

-Orgeron played football as a defensive lineman at LSU and Northwestern State University.
+Before LSU, Orgeron served as the head football coach at the University of Mississippi (Ole Miss) from 2005 to 2007 and was the interim head coach at the University of Southern California (USC) in 2013.
+He played football as a defensive lineman at LSU and Northwestern State University.

 Early years and education

 Born to Edward "Ba Ba" Orgeron Sr. (d.
 2011) and Cornelia "Co Co" Orgeron on July 27, 1961, Orgeron and his brother Steve grew up in Larose, a town on the Bayou Lafourche in Lafourche Parish, Louisiana.
 Known as "Bebe" (pronounced "bay-bay"), he is of Cajun descent, and his family members worked a variety of jobs, including as hunters, fishers, and cooks.
 An active child, according to his mother, Coco, Ed broke his leg in second grade and learned how to play football wearing crutches and a cast.

 The Orgeron family were avid fans of LSU football; however, they could not afford to attend games in person.
 Ed Sr. encouraged young Ed to work hard with the hopes that he might some day play for the Tigers.

 Orgeron attended South Lafourche High School in Cut Off, Louisiana with future Michigan Panthers, New Orleans Saints, and Atlanta Falcons quarterback Bobby Hebert.
 Orgeron and Hebert played on the school's Class 4A state championship team in 1977.
 Orgeron signed to play football on scholarship at Louisiana State University, but left the program two weeks into his freshman year due to homesickness and returned home where he worked on shrimp boats and dug ditches.
 Shortly thereafter, he transferred to Northwestern State University in Natchitoches, Louisiana and reunited with Hebert, who became his roommate.
 Orgeron would continue to shovel shrimp during the summer breaks.

 During his junior year, Ed and a teammate vandalized a dorm room and instead of removing them from the team, head coach Sam Goodwin decided to give them another chance.